Webflow's Image-Orientation Bug

 Just like magic.

-Take your photo however you want, and it will display exactly the way you captured it- as long as it preserves that EXIF data, and as long at the viewing software uses it.
+Take your photo however you want, and it will display exactly the way you intended to capture it- as long as the photo contains that EXIF data.

 Unfortunately, here's where things go sideways.

-This means that when that image is served to modern browsers, they must assume that the photo was taken landscape, unflipped, and that no adjustment is required.
+This means that when that image is served to modern browsers, the browser must assume that the photo was taken landscape, unflipped, and that no adjustment is required.

 Surprise!